Visyond/website-hugo/site/content/product-tour/product-tour.md

           Import your Excel spreadsheet, install our Excel add-on, or create a new project from scratch
     benefitsList3:
       - text: >-
-          No long installation processes
+          No lenghty installations: get our Excel add-on, or use the web-version
       - text: >-
-          No need to involve consultants or IT departments  for configuration (unless you want Visyond on-premise)
+          No need to involve consultants or IT (unless you want Visyond on-premise)
       - text: >-
-          Get started in minutes and leverage your Excel skills in a familiar environment
+          Leverage your Excel skills in a familiar environment
     image: /img/product-tour/Step1n.png
-    subtitle: '5-10 min'
+    subtitle: '5 min'
-    title: 'Import Your Spreadsheet'
+    title: 'Connect Your Spreadsheet'
   - descr: >-
-      Get valuable insights with literally just a few clicks with automated Sensitivity and Risk analyses, Scenario comparison, financial statements and interactive dashboards.
+      Get insights with just a few clicks with automated Sensitivity and Risk analyses, Scenario comparison, financial statements and interactive dashboards.
     benefitsList:
       - text: >-
           Identify the key input cells that impact your KPIs (e.g. revenues)
       - text: >-
-          Visualize the sensitivity of the KPIs to those key input drivers
+          Visualize the sensitivity of the KPIs to those key input cells
       - text: >-
           Automatically create and compare scenarios
       - text: >-